adibakshi28/Death_Ride-Android/README.md

 # Death Ride

 Death Ride is a thrilling obstacle avoidance game set in outer space, developed using the Unity engine.
 Players control a fast-moving spaceship, navigating through increasingly challenging obstacles as the game progresses and speeds up.
 This repository includes all necessary files and resources to build, run, and modify the game.
+The game has included google play plugin which will allow it to connect to google play services like Google Play achievements and leaderboard.
+It also have integration to display ads.

 ## Table of Contents
 - [Introduction](#introduction)